afxres/binary/README.md

 ```

 This will generate a property named ``ConverterCreators`` which contains all generated converter creators.
-Just add those converter creators and it will work.
+Just add those converter creators to ``IGenerator`` and it will work.
 ```csharp
 var generator = Generator.CreateAotBuilder()
     .AddConverterCreators(SomeSourceGeneratorContext.ConverterCreators.Values)